Timoth37/Web-APP-Front/README.md

 # Web-APP-Front

-This project should be run from the locations directory. the "npm run dev" should be run from this directory.
+This project should be run from the locations directory.
 The basic layout is in place, you can find a login and a registering page.
 If logged in, the location page will be accessible.
+Some comments are here to explain the main purpose of each function.

 ## Backend used
 I used your backend but I managed to desactivate the CORS policy.
 Also, I decided in the backend to see the last locations added, and not the first ones, by changing the following line of code "return Location.find().limit(limit).skip(offset)" into the following one : "return Location.find().limit(limit).skip(offset).sort({_id:-1})" in location.service.js.